 “Your pet’s skin health is vital to their overall health,” adds Dr Fyvie.
 Proper bathing, regular coat and skin examinations and annual vet check-ups are a great way to help prevent skin problems flaring up and to keep your pet happy and healthy, always.

-Compiled by Food and Décor Editor, Claire Badenhorst.
-Information supplied by Hills South Africa
+Compiled by Claire Badenhorst on September 11 2019.
+Information supplied by Hills South Africa.